rober12345/time-series-project-tutorial/README.md

 As you can see, the deadline to submit the prediction results is August 24th, 2022.

-Also, you may have noticed the prizes which go from $40,000 to the 1st place in the leaderboard to $10,000 for the 4th place in the leaderboard.
+Also, you may have noticed the prizes which go from $40,000 to 1st place in the leaderboard to $10,000 for 4th place in the leaderboard.
 In addition to cash prizes to the top winners, American Express is hiring!

 Highly ranked contestants who indicate their interest will be considered by American Express for interviews.

 **Step 3:**

 There is no need to repeat the work.
-Use Kaggle notebooks, submit your results to Kaggle, check your position on the leaderboard and then download your finished notebook to add it to your Project repo in Github.
+Use Kaggle notebooks, submit your results to Kaggle, check your position on the leaderboard, and then download your finished notebook to add it to your Project repo in Github.

->Don't forget in Github to follow the structure you already know by adding your pipelines to the app.py file and saving the final model in the 'models' folder.
+> Don't forget in Github to follow the structure you already know by adding your pipelines to the app.py file and saving the final model in the 'models' folder.

 **Step 4:**

 In the course, add the link to your Kaggle competition submitted notebook.

 > Feel free to keep improving your score and position in the competition until the deadline date.